 Specifically, when people need to do things such as study or work, they rely primarily on their self-control in order to get themselves to do it.
 Furthermore, their self-control is often supported by their motivation, which helps them do things in a timely manner.

-However, people sometimes suffer from various hindering factors, such as exhaustion, as well as demotivating factors, such as anxiety, which interfere with their ability to do things.
-When these negative factors outweigh people’s self-control and motivation, they end up procrastinating, until they reach a point where the balance between these factors shifts in their favor, or until it becomes too late.
+However, in some cases, students suffer from various issues that interfere with or oppose their self-control and motivation, such as exhaustion and anxiety.
+When these issues are stronger than their self-control and motivation, they end up procrastinating, until they reach a point where the balance between these factors shifts in their favor, or until it becomes too late.

 This explains why many people procrastinate in a chronic manner even when they’re motivated and truly want to get things done on time.
 Furthermore, this also explains why many people always procrastinate until right before deadlines, at which point the increased motivation, often in the form of stressful pressure, finally pushes them to get to work.